Massive storm system takes aim at winter-weary Midwest, East

-NEW YORK A massive winter storm system packing cold air, snow and freezing rain was pummeling the central United States on Sunday and headed for the East Coast, sending temperatures plummeting and causing major delays for weekend travelers.
+NEW YORK, March 2 A massive winter storm system packing cold air, snow and freezing rain was pummeling the central United States on Sunday and headed for the East Coast, sending temperatures plummeting and causing major delays for weekend travelers.

-Rainfall and snow associated with the system will stretch over 1,500 miles, from southeastern Colorado to southern Massachusetts, meteorologists said.
+Rainfall and snow associated with the system will stretch over 1,500 miles (2,414 km), stretching from southeastern Colorado to southern Massachusetts, meteorologists said.

 The storm "is going to be a real mess," said Bruce Sullivan, a senior meteorologist with the National Weather Service in Silver Spring, Maryland.